 The use of internal and external operational risk loss data to identify, assess and measure operational risks.

 The identification and assessment process.
+This should include the identification and assessment of operational risks within financial products as part of the product risks assessment process.

+Identification and assessment of operational risks when designing and implementing new products, businesses and projects.

 Operation risk measurement and capital calculation regulations.